Raidriar796/Resonite-On-Steam-Deck/README.md

 **DISCLAIMER:** *I modify my own Steam Deck with 3rd party tools and hardware modifications to improve performance, my Steam Deck's performance is not indicative of a stock Steam Deck's performance.*

+**Launch Options (`Properties < General < Launch Options`)**

+- `DXVK_FRAME_RATE=60 taskset -c 0-5 %command% -BackgroundWorkers 6 -PriorityWorkers 5`

+  - `DXVK_FRAME_RATE=` is an environment variable which specifies a framerate limit at a lower level than setting it in Steam or Resonite.
+Here's a couple of recommended values:
+    - `60` for smoothness (you will rarely hit 60 under normal usage)

+    - `40` for 40/80 hz refresh rate power saving

+    - `30` for general power saving

+  - This specific `taskset` command only allows Resonite to use the first 3 cores of the system, leaving the last core available for the rest of the system.
+This will reduce Resonite's multithreading performance but will prevent the system from suffocating in heavier sessions, especially on Desktop Mode.

+  - `%command%` is what steam uses to figure out where to put launch args, so you can insert environment variables and launch arguments before and after the actual command to run the game.

+  - `-BackgroundWorkers 6` reduces the background workers in Resonite to match the CPU affinity set by `taskset`, Resonite usually automatically allocates background workers based on your CPU thread count.

+  - `-PriorityWorkers 5` reduces the priority workers in Resonite to match the CPU affinity set by `taskset`, Resonite usually automatically allocates priority workers based on your CPU thread count minus 1.

+**Recommended Quick Access Menu Settings**

+*Note: framerate limit and refresh rate settings will vary if you have unified frame limit management enabled*

+Relevant setting: `Steam Menu < Settings < Display < Enable Unified Frame Limit Management`

+*With unified frame limit management:*
+- Frame limit - n/a
+  - This setting is locked when the frame limit is disabled on the current stable branch of SteamOS
+- Disable Frame Limit - On

+*Without unified frame limit management:*
+- Framerate Limit - Off
+- Refresh Rate - 40 hz on LCD/40 hz or 80 hz on OLED

+*Unaffected by unified frame limit management:*
+- Allow Tearing - On
+- Half Rate Shading - Off
+- TDP Limit - 9W
+- Manual GPU Clock - Off
+- Upscaling - FSR
+  - To be able to upscale, you will need to force the game resolution in Resonite by disabling fullscreen and setting a Window Resolution lower than the display's resolution
+  - 1280x720 for docks
+  - 1024x640 for text readibility
+  - 960x600 for battery life

 **Recommended Resonite Settings**

 *User Interface < Quick Photo Capture*